webmappsrl/wm-mpt-woocommerce/README.md

 # wm-mpt-woocommerce
-Integrates the functionalities of woocommerce with Webmapp custom post type POI
+Integrates the functionalities of woocommerce with Webmapp custom post type POI.